-Generalfeldmarschall, I study the maps in despair.
-All of your Afrikan conquests are now reduced to a mere corner of Tunisia.
+Herr Generalfeldmarschall, I study the maps in despair.
+All of your African conquests are now reduced to a mere corner of Tunisia.
 There is no more room to retreat.
-You have been the noblest of commanders, but your long Afrikan saga is drawing to a close!
+You have been the noblest of commanders, but I fear your long African saga is drawing to a close!